douglasdavis/ddavis.io/content/blog/quick-shell-startup-with-tmux.md

 I recently started a new job.
-The company cares about security; the computer I've been assigned has some program-startup-latency which I'm confident has something to do with having some Orwellian Big Brother stuff running in the background[^1].
+The company cares about security; the computer I've been assigned has some program-startup-latency which I'm confident has something to do with some extra security features.
+It's super powerful M2 MacBook Pro that, in general, is very fast.

 One of those slow actions is simply starting a new shell (I use Bash).
 Starting Bash takes almost a second (my `.bashrc` isn't doing much;